bravepickle/campaings-optimizer-test/README.md

 * Redis DB should be put on host system or closer without Docker and similar wrappers.
 Optimize configs to improve performance, durability, availability etc.
 * `Notifier` class was added for testing purposes to check sending email and proper handling blacklisting publishers.
+* Some extra edge cases are skipped to avoid requirements specification and longer coding.

 ## Performance
 The script was run under Docker with MacOS M1 system with data set of: